-- 3.1 An effective Risk Management Framework should assist a Firm to meet its overarching public interest obligations as set out in the Code as well as its business objectives by: - (a) - Facilitating business continuity; Enabling $\frac{\text{SC }7}{\text{quality}}$ and ethical $\frac{\text{SC }7}{\text{services}}$ services to be rendered to clients; and (b) - Protecting the reputation and credibility of the Firm. (c) - 3.2 The Risk Management Framework should consist of policies designed to achieve the objectives set out in paragraph 3.1 and procedures necessary to implement and monitor compliance with those policies.
-The Risk Management Framework should be an integral part of SC 9 the Firm's overall strategic and operational policies and practices. - A Firm's quality control policies and procedures, developed in accordance with APES 320 Quality Control for Firms, should be embedded within the Risk Management Framework.
+- 3.1 An effective Risk Management Framework should assist a Firm to meet its overarching public interest obligations as set out in the Code as well as its business objectives by: - (a) Facilitating business continuity; - (b) Enabling quality and ethical services to be rendered to clients; and - (c) Protecting the reputation and credibility of the Firm. - 3.2 The Risk Management Framework should consist of policies designed to achieve the objectives set out in paragraph 3.1 and procedures necessary to implement and monitor compliance with those policies.
+The Risk Management Framework should be an integral part of the Firm's overall strategic and operational policies and practices. - 3.3 A Firm's quality control policies and procedures, developed in accordance with APES 320 Quality Control for Firms, should be embedded within the Risk Management Framework.
 This will facilitate a Firm complying with this standard and APES 320 and ensure consistency within the Firm's policies and procedures.

-The foundations include the policy, objectives, mandate and commitment to manage Risk.
+1 The foundations include the policy, objectives, mandate and commitment to manage Risk.